mysteriouspants/mysteriouspants.com/_posts/2016-01-09-surviving-an-election-year.md

 ---
-title:    How to Survive and Election Year
+title:    How to Survive an Election Year
 date:     2016-03-18 16:43
 ---